rrios4/rrios4/README.md

 Hi 👋 My name is Rogelio Rios
 =============================

-Full-Stack Developer -- I create apps to boost productivity
+I'm a software engineer, product designer, and maker.
 -----------------------------------------------------------

-I went to the University of Houston, where I learned to create full-stack web application for real life clients that helped improve their business workflows.
-Learned to understand Relational/Non-Relational Databases, project management, SDLC development, system analysis and cloud infastructure.
-Used languages such as Java or Javascript to build the application for the clients.
-This is the field I want to be in where I want to learn and get better at since I enjoy it so much. ✌️
+I graduated from the University of Houston with a degree in Computer Information Systems, where I gained experience in building full-stack web applications for real-world clients.
+I learned to understand and work with both relational and non-relational databases, project management, software development life cycle (SDLC), system analysis, and cloud infrastructure.
+I am proficient in programming languages such as Java and JavaScript, which I have used to create custom applications to improve clients' business workflows.
+I am passionate about this field and I am eager to continue learning and expanding my skills in software engineering. ✌️

 * 🌍  I'm based in Houston, TX
 * 🖥️  See my portfolio at [Vercel](http://portfolio-v2-omega-peach.vercel.app/)